-Important: Effective January 1, 2014, there are several changes to APR 9.
+Important: Effective Jan.
+1, 2014, there are several changes to APR 9.
 Supervisors and future interns should review these changes in the revised rule published on the Washington Courts website.
-Key changes are summarized below.
+Jump to key changes summarized below.

 To be eligible to apply for a Rule 9 Legal Intern License, you must:

-You may apply up to 9 months after graduation from an ABA-approved law school or after completion of the APR 6 law clerk program.
+You may apply up to nine months after graduation from an ABA-approved law school or after completion of the APR 6 law clerk program.

 To apply for a Rule 9 Legal Intern License, please review the information below.

 The review process for APR 9 Licensed Legal Intern Applications proceeds as follows.
-From start to finish, this can take 2-4 weeks.
+From start to finish, this can take two to four weeks.

 NOTE: Failure to provide complete answers with requisite supplementary documentation will result in delays beyond this timeline.
 Frequent causes for delays include: undisclosed traffic infractions; missing information or relevant documents relating to your answers; sending only photocopies and not the original pages of the application; or other undisclosed criminal or civil matters.

-Please be aware that complex character and fitness matters that require additional review by counsel will take more time, possibly going beyond the 2-4 week timeline outlined above.
-If you disclose any information on your application that may raise an issue regarding your character and fitness to practice law, submit your application as early as possible, but no earlier than 5 weeks before your supervision is set to begin.
+Please be aware that complex character and fitness matters may require additional time for review by counsel, possibly beyond the two-to-four-week timeline outlined above.
+If you disclose any information on your application that may raise an issue regarding your character and fitness to practice law, submit your application as early as possible, but not earlier than five weeks before your supervision is set to begin.